 A short but correct answer to price is that this value, like those in any other freely traded market, is simply what a buyer will pay.
 That being the case, why bother with pricing theory?

 Well, also like any other freely traded market, there are guides or rules-of-thumb for pricing.
 What you paid for your home may have been influenced by a Competitive Market Analysis prepared by a Realtor.

 When I was a stockbroker we looked at the multiple to GAAP earnings.

-The best guide to the pricing of an owner operated business seems to be a multiple of the banker’s Normalized Cash Flow while larger private businesses with arms-length management may trade on a multiple to EBITDA.
+The best guide to the pricing of an owner operated business seems to be a multiple of the banker’s Normalized Cash Flow while larger private businesses with continuing arms-length management may trade on a multiple to EBITDA.

 Note that the market multiples on GAAP earnings are higher than multiples on EBITDA which in turn is higher than the multiple on Normalized Cash Flow but the resulting values for the businesses are roughly the same since GAAP earnings is a smaller number than EBITDA which again is a smaller number than Normalized Cash Flow.
 The aim is to use the figure that is the least influenced by the nature of the firm’s ownership.